Patella Alta, aka high riding patella, is where the kneecap sits higher than normal on the thigh bone.

 - Wear A Knee Brace: A hinged knee brace is usually worn for up to six weeks following surgery.
 The brace will limit the amount of flexion at the knee to allow it to heal properly

 - Use Crutches: For the first couple of weeks you will only take minimal weight through the operated leg so will need to use crutches.
 You will then gradually be able to increase the weight through the leg over the next few weeks.
-Most people are off crutches by around six weeks
+Most people are off crutches by around six weeks.
+Check out our top tips for using crutches on the stairs

-- Have Physical Therapy: Once you are allowed to start moving your knee, you will start physical therapy to help to regain full strength, stability, movement and function in your knee.
+- Have Physical Therapy: Once you are allowed to start moving your knee, you will start physical therapy to help to regain full strength, stability, movement and function in your knee starting with gentle knee strengthening exercises.
 By around 3 months you can start gentle impact activities such as lunges and then progress on to gentle jogging.

 It usually takes around six months to fully recover from patella alta surgery and get back to high impact activities and sports.